sando168/EE4951W_Vehicle_Tracking_Project/README.md

 5. Click Machine->New
 6. Name the virtual machine and click on the Linux download for "ISO image"
 7. Edit the unattended guest username and password to something memorable
-8. Increasing the amount of RAM is at least recommended
+8. Increasing the amount of RAM to at least 8GB is recommended
 9. A standard 25GB virtual disk is more than plenty
 10. Hit "Finish"